rubocop/ruby-style-guide/README.md

       end
     end

 * Use `def self.method` to define singleton methods.
-This makes the methods more resistant to refactoring changes since the class name is not repeated.
+This makes the code easier to refactor since the class name is not repeated.

     ```Ruby
     class TestClass